AkhilSharma90/Akhil-Tutorials-Website/content/docs/htmx/htmx/getting_started_with_htmx.md

 ---
-title: "Learning More Abuot HTMX"
+title: "1.
+Getting started guide with HTMX"
 description: "Learn about what HTMX is and how you can use it."
 icon: "code"
 draft: false